-- 1. Gangs try to get members as early as elementary school. - 2.
+- 1. Gangs try to get members as early as elementary school and as young as seven years old. - 2.
 Both girls and boys can be in gangs. - 3.
 Gangs can have a mix of different races and cultures. - 4.
 Gangs make their members "prove themselves" to the gang, often by doing something dangerous or illegal. - 5.
 Gang members often break the law. - 6.
 Gangs use violence to get things done.